zepto-ish/zepto-ish/INTERRUPTS.md

 As usual, `SIGKILL` and `SIGSTOP` cannot be intercepted or handled.

-The usual signal names should be used, as their numbers are not necessarily portable.
+The usual signal names should NOT be used, as their numbers are not necessarily portable.

+Instead, use the `INTNO_*` equivalent.

 Other interrupts